Diocese of Saint-Dié: Seeking a bishopric

 During the 17th century, profiting by the long vacancy of the see of Toul (1645–1656), the abbots of the several monasteries in the Vosges, without actually declaring themselves independent of the diocese of Toul, claimed to exercise a quasi-episcopal jurisdiction as to the origin of which, however, they were not agreed; in the eighteenth century they pretended to be nullius dioceseos.
 At the same time, the dukes of Lorraine, especially Charles V were eager to have a bishop in their own domains, rather than have themselves and their subjects dependent upon a bishop in another state, especially France, which had occupied Lorraine from 1634 to 1661 and again from 1670 to 1697.
 A new diocese in Lorraine was desired.
 Duke Charles proposed that Nancy be made a bishopric, but France opposed the initiative.

-Leopold, Duke of Lorraine, was in favour of this step, but Louis XIV of France, and then the regent of Louis XV, Philippe d'Orleans (1715–1723), opposed it.
+Leopold, Duke of Lorraine, was in favour of this step, but Louis XIV, and then the regent of Louis XV, Philippe d'Orleans (1715–1723), opposed it.
 To advance his interests, in 1716 the duke sent to Rome one of his trusted advisors, who had a gift for preaching and a literary reputation, as well as credentials in law and theology, Abbé Jean-Claude Sommier.
 In Rome, Sommier obtained a directive to the papal nuncio in Switzerland to conduct an inquiry into the circumstances surrounding Saint-Dié.
 He was sent to Rome again in 1718, where he conducted talks with cardinals and members of several Congregations at the papal court, and on 26 March 1719 he obtained a judgment in favor of the establishment of a diocese of Saint-Dié; but Pope Clement XI himself terminated the process, due to objections and threatened reprisals entered by the French minister.
 The pope was favorable to Sommier, however, and appointed him a protonotary apostolic.
-After Innocent XIII was elected pope on 8 May 1721, Sommier was again sent to Rome to attempt to revive the plan for a diocese in Lorraine.
+After Pope Innocent XIII was elected on 8 May 1721, Sommier was again sent to Rome to attempt to revive the plan for a diocese in Lorraine.
 While not agreeing to the plan, Innocent made Sommier an honorary chamberlain on 28 March 1722.
 When Innocent died in 1724, Sommier was sent to Rome again, to attempt to persuade the new Pope Benedict XIII.
 Benedict refused the plea to make Saint-Dié a bishopric, he did make Sommier an archbishop, of Caesarea in Palestine, on 29 January 1725, and consecrated the new archbishop himself on 11 February.
 According to Sommier himself, in his History of Dié, published in 1726, the pope granted him for life the administration of all the nullius dioceseos territories in Lorraine.
 Duke Leopold was satisfied with Sommier's work, and named him Grand Provost of the monastery of Dié.
 The city therefore had a bishop, even though it was not a diocese.
 He died on 5 October 1737.